isomerpages/enterprisesg-sac-old/_about/03a-sac-council.md

 ### Composition of SAC Council

 The SAC Council is the highest authority in the accreditation hierarchy.
-It comprises a member of the industry as its Chairman and balanced representation from all relevant parties as members.
+It comprises a member of the industry as its Chairman and a balanced representation from all relevant parties as members.
 Representatives include those from industries, purchasers and suppliers, government departments, professional bodies, national standards authority, certification bodies and consumer interest groups.

 #### Term of Office: 1 April 2018 - 31 March 2021